Welsh Woman of the Year

 The Welsh Woman of the Year award was inaugurated in 1994 to honour high-achieving women in Wales.
 Its stated aim is "to promote the role women have in the workplace and in every sector of society".
-The award is sponsored by the National Assembly of Wales, the University of South Wales and several other high-profile organisations.
+The award is sponsored by the National Assembly for Wales, the University of South Wales and several other high-profile organisations.

 Past winners of the award have been: